 and probing even deeper-our love leaves us

-tangled on the Earth, steaming and sw
+tangled on the Earth, steaming and sweating

 GHOST SONGBeneath a hollow Sky I lie far below,